Anodyne and Sylum stood floating in space, staring down at the planet Dolor.

 Jester came flying out from the lower deck, sailing towards the mast at a rapid pace.
-A blue shimmer surrounded her and her backwards momentum stopped and she fell directly downwards and onto her feet, running back in to the bowels of the ship.
-A baritone roar sounded from the lower deck as all four of the Dead men squad wrestled a beast from the interior of the ship onto the deck.
+A blue shimmer surrounded her, and her backward momentum stopped, and she fell directly downwards and onto her feet, running back into the bowels of the ship.
+A baritone roar sounded from the lower deck as all four of the Dead Men squad wrestled a beast from the interior of the ship onto the deck.

 “You’re a tall bastard, aren’t you?”

-The Skelgeist raised his leg kicked Marcus directly in the center of chest, sending him flying back towards the upper deck.
+The Skelgeist raised his leg and kicked Marcus directly in the center of his chest, sending him flying back towards the upper deck.
 Heas grasped his book and quickly chanted.

-Marcus was surrounded with a blue glow and his backwards momentum stopped, dropping him directly to the deck, and safely to his feet.
+Marcus was surrounded by a blue glow, and his backward momentum stopped, dropping him directly to the deck and safely to his feet.
 All four of Heas’s group surrounded the Skelegeist.
-He scoped his options staring at all the individuals surrounding him, spying Jester again he decided to move.
+He scoped his options staring at all the individuals surrounding him; spying on Jester again,.
+He decided to move.
 Sprinting full speed, he charged at her with his shoulder, attempting to pin her with his hard bone exterior.

-Heas cried out as Jester felt her body warm, she waited till the Skelegeist was directly in front of her and leaped upwards.
-Enhanced by Heas’s spell she rocketed into the air and grabbed onto the nearest rope, preventing herself from falling.
-Down below the Skelegeist rammed his head into the mast and knocked himself to the ground.
-Marcus and Mesca ran over grabbing the Skelegeist’s arm, dazed and sluggish he walked as Marcus and Mesca held either of his arms and lead him to his cage.
+Heas cried out as Jester felt her body warm; she waited till the Skelegeist was directly in front of her and leaped upwards.
+Enhanced by Heas’s spell, she rocketed into the air and grabbed onto the nearest rope, preventing herself from falling.
+Down below, the Skelegeist rammed his head into the mast and knocked himself to the ground.
+Marcus and Mesca ran over, grabbing the Skelegeist’s arm; dazed and sluggish, he walked as Marcus and Mesca held either of his arms and led him to his cage.

-Jester let go of the rope and dropped, as the words from Heas’s magic took hold her decent slowed and she landed gently on the deck.
+Jester let go of the rope and dropped; as the words from Heas’s magic took hold, her descent slowed, and she landed gently on the deck.